kjhealy/mptc/README.md

 [{{targets}}](https://docs.ropensci.org/targets/) to manage the site building.

+To build the site from scratch, first you have to ~create the universe~ open the project in RStudio by clicking on `mptc.Rproj`.

+- If it’s not installed already, R should try to install the {renv}
+  package when you open the RStudio Project for the first time.
+- If you don’t see a message about package installation, install it yourself by running install.packages(“renv”) at the R console.
+- Run renv::restore() in the R console to install all the required packages for this project.
+- Run targets::tar_make() in the R console to build everything.

 ## Everything is a DAG now

 Here is the dependency graph for the site build.